chenbadream/INT-ACT/doc/evaluation.md

 trap "echo 'Ctrl+C received, killing server...'; kill $SERVER_PID; exit 1" SIGINT
 ```
 The shebang and directives are similar to the training scripts.
-Note that we use significantly less compute resources.
+Note that we use significantly fewer compute resources.

 The `trap` command is a relic for debugging.
 Feel free to completely remove it if you don't intend to run the script interactively.

-Similarly, **when doing local training**, you can remove all of these except the shebang.
+Similar to training, **when doing local training**, you can remove all of these except the shebang.

 ### Config Files and Random Seed
 ```bash
 CONFIG_NAMES=("pi0_finetune_bridge_ev.yaml")
 SEEDS=(42 7 314)
 ```
 This section defines which config files and random seeds to use.
-As you might have noticed, in theory you can put multiple config files and the script will run them sequentially (e.g., `CONFIG_NAMES=("config1.yaml" "config2.yaml")`).
+As you might have noticed, in theory, you can put multiple config files and the script will run them sequentially (e.g., `CONFIG_NAMES=("config1.yaml" "config2.yaml")`).
 However, we only use one config file in this example.

-Random seeds here will affect the random seed used in all RNG-based operations in `torch`, `numpy` etc that we can think of.
+Random seeds here will affect the random seed used in all RNG-based operations in `torch`, `numpy`, etc that we can think of.
 This is for reproducibility.

-### Idel Port Finding
+### Idle Port Finding
 ```bash
 # Function to check if a port is available
 is_port_in_use() {